- About Lung Cancer

 The area of personalized medicine in cancer and the role that targeted therapies play is one of the most active areas of research in lung cancer.
 While several targeted therapies have already been approved for use in lung cancer (see Targeted Therapies), many more have been identified as possible treatments and are being tested in clinical trials.
 Here are just a few:

-The latest in new approaches involves the use of vaccines to treat lung cancer or to decrease the risk of recurrence.
+The use of vaccines to treat lung cancer or to decrease the risk of recurrence have been ongoing.
 Most people are familiar with vaccines that are used to prevent common illnesses, such as the flu, measles and polio.
-The newest research in cancer vaccines involves triggering the immune system to recognize and attack cancer cells without harming normal cells.
+Cancer vaccines involves triggering the immune system to recognize and attack cancer cells without harming normal cells.
 Scientists are able to take inherited (genetic) material from cancer cells to create a vaccine that will cause the immune system to recognize and destroy the cancer cells.
-This is an exciting area of research in lung cancer, and many trials are ongoing.
-The most promising studies all involve immunotherapy, an approach that triggers the body’s immune system and teaches it to identify and kill cancer cells:
+This is an exciting area of research in lung cancer, however the most promising trials have failed to meet their endpoints.

 While much research is focusing on developing novel approaches to lung cancer treatment in the form of targeted therapies and therapeutic vaccines, there is still research into new chemotherapies, or improvements on existing chemotherapies.